Key highlights before you switch

 Conclusion

 Although it’s not always the best long term option, WooCommerce is a good place to start.
+However, many growing ecommerce brands eventually reach a point where technical maintenance, plugin management, and scalability challenges begin slowing growth.

 If your store is growing and you are facing: